Chain (abbreviated ch) is a one of the basic crochet stitches.

 It enables the enthusiasts to create holey and loose fabrics.
 Chain stitch is commonly used in unusual and sophisticated lacy designs, particularly doilies and Irish lace.

-Сrochet abreviations of slanted double crochet stitch
+Сrochet abreviations of chain stitch

 At all crochet schemes chain symbol would appear as: circle or oval.